 Cally graduated from Wake Forest University as a double major in Psychology and Health and Exercise Science.
 She is a certified Science, Math and Special Education Teacher.
 She was a 2013 Metro-Atlanta Teach for America Corps member teaching at Maynard Jackson High School in Atlanta.
 She has taught 9th grade biology at Knightdale High School of Collaborative Design for the past three school years.
-Cally is also a leader of the Capturing Kids Hearts Process Champion team at her school, leading professional developments during the summer for staff members.
-She can be reached at email@example.com.
+Cally served as a leader of the Capturing Kids Hearts Process Champion team at her school, leading professional developments during the summer for staff members.
+Cally completed her principal residency at Douglas Elementary School during the 2019-2020 school year.
+She is currently serving as Assistant Principal at Lead Mine Road Elementary.
+Cally can be reached at email@example.com.

 Kate earned a Bachelor of Arts degree in Psychology from Meredith College.
 She also attended East Carolina University, where she earned a teaching license in Special Education and a Master of Education degree in Special Education with a concentration in Learning Disabilities.
 She served on the Instructional Learning Team for her school representing Special Education and the SIT.
 She was the chair of the SIT and of the Special Education Department.
 Kate taught Special Education Math at Holly Ridge Middle School.
 Kate completed her principal residency at Willow Springs Elementary School during the 2019-2020 school year.
 She can be reached at firstname.lastname@example.org.